-If you are looking to study Psychology at a University level, completing your Associate degree first will help you learn fundamentals and complete necessary base coursework for your degree.
-Upon completion of the program requirements set for BC college and universities, you will be able to transfer your credits to a university of your choice.
+If you are looking to study Psychology at a university level, completing your Associate Degree will help you learn fundamentals and complete the necessary base coursework for your degree.
+Upon completion of the program requirements, you will be able to transfer your credits to a university of your choice.

 We have many resources available to help you find the best route to the university of your choice, including access to our Academic Advisors.

 Go to Associate of Arts Sociology Program Page